 1. (24-28) Disposal of the carcasses of unclean animals.

 ‘By these you shall become unclean; whoever touches the carcass of any of them shall be unclean until evening; whoever carries part of the carcass of any of them shall wash his clothes and be unclean until evening: The carcass of any animal which divides the foot, but is not cloven-hoofed or does not chew the cud, is unclean to you.
 Everyone who touches it shall be unclean.
 And whatever goes on its paws, among all kinds of animals that go on all fours, those are unclean to you.
 Whoever touches any such carcass shall be unclean until evening.
 Whoever carries any such carcass shall wash his clothes and be unclean until evening.
 It is unclean to you.

 a.
 Whoever touches the carcass of any of them shall be unclean until evening: Unclean animals, when dead, couldn’t just be left in the community to rot; they had to be disposed of.
-But the people who disposed of the unclean animals had to remedy their uncleanness by washing and a brief (until evening) quarantine.
+But the people who disposed of the unclean animals had to deal with their uncleanness by washing and a brief (until evening) quarantine.

 b.
 Whoever carries any such carcass shall wash his clothes and be unclean until evening: This shows that ceremonial uncleanness was not the same as being in a state of sin.
 No sacrifice was required to remedy the condition of ceremonial uncleanness.
 It was a state of ceremonial impurity that needed to be addressed.